RICHMOND, Ind. (WDTN) — Richmond families are coming together, remembering their loved ones who’ve seemingly vanished without a trace.

 “I know there’s some person out there that knows something,” cries Tiffany.

-“We just want the closure,” states Isaac.Grab the FREE WDTN News App for iPhone or Android.
+“We just want the closure,” states Isaac.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.